Zhihan72/Chart2Code/README.md

 <details>
 <summary>Qwen2-VL-7B</summary>

-This build process based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory):
+This build process is based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory):

 1. Clone this respository and navigate to LLaVA folder